Goetic-AlgoFlow/AbsolutRevive/README.md

 This is the major innovation of the mod.
 When a player is KO, any other player can approach and right-click to search their inventory.

-(Suggestion: A screenshot showing the custom loot interface where a player is stealing items from the downed player's inventory).

 A custom graphical user interface (GUI) opens.